-Departments may also request non-OPUS Canvas course sites for use in a variety of contexts, and such requests are reviewed on a case-by-case basis by Teaching & Learning Technologies to determine if Canvas is an appropriate fit.
+Emory's Canvas users may request non-OPUS courses for use in a variety of contexts, and such requests are reviewed on a case-by-case basis by Teaching & Learning Technologies to determine if Canvas is an appropriate fit.
+Requests are evaluated regularly and additional information may be requested to ensure an appropriate fit for Canvas.
+Please note: OPUS courses are created in Canvas automatically.

-The primary role of Canvas is to provide course support and enrollment processing for university faculty and students.
-The primary role of Canvas is to provide *academic* course support and enrollment processing for university faculty and students.
-Requests for non-OPUS course site that will be unusually difficult to support may be refused based on that criterion.
+The primary purpose for the Canvas learning management system is to support the teaching and learning mission of the university.
+Requests for non-OPUS courses that will be unusually difficult to support may be refused based on that criterion.

 What requests don’t fit in Canvas?

-There are certain use cases where requests for Non-OPUS Canvas course sites will be denied.
+There are certain use cases where requests for Non-OPUS Canvas courses will be denied.
 These include:

 - Public-facing Web sites: Canvas isn’t designed or supported as a Web Content Management System and shouldn’t be used to create public-facing sites for departments, labs or other initiatives.
 Alternative: Cascade is the university’s supported Web CMS.

-- Administrative document repositories: Canvas’s file management tools are designed to be used in the context of course delivery and are not replacements for more robust file storage options, nor is Canvas designed or supported to store financial, HR, or other sensitive data.
-Alternative: Emory's Box and OneDrive are the officially supported tools for Emory document storage and collaboration.
+- Administrative document repositories: Canvas’s file management tools are designed to be used in the context of course delivery and are not replacements for more robust file storage options, and Canvas is not designed or supported to store financial, HR, health or other sensitive data.
+Alternative: OneDrive is the officially supported tool for Emory document storage and collaboration.

-- External-facing collaborations: Access to Canvas is solely available for users with university netids.
-If non-Emory users need access to the course shell, they will need sponsored accounts.
+- External-facing collaborations: Access to Canvas is solely available for users with university NetIDs.
+If non-Emory users need access to the course, they will need sponsored accounts.
 Alternative: Many supported collaboration products exist with a variety of use cases and options, including Office 365, Zoom, SharePoint and Confluence.

 - Healthcare initiatives: Canvas is only licensed for university students, faculty and staff for academic use.
 Alternative: Emory Healthcare has a separate instance of Canvas intended for specific training uses.
 That instance is located at http://emoryhealthcare.instructure.com.

-- Protected data: Canvas is not certified for Protected Health Information and is not an appropriate location for human resources, financial, staffing, patient or other protected information.
-As a learning management system, it is designed for student-facing course management.
-Other tools should be used in any protected-data scenarios.
-Alternative: Consider Office 365, Box, or other appropriate repositories for such uses.
+- Sensitive data: Canvas is not certified for Protected Health Information and is not an appropriate location for patient, human resources, financial, staffing, or other protected information.
+As a learning management system, it is designed for learner-facing course management.
+Alternative: Consider Office 365 other repositories approved for such uses.

 - Administrative intranet sites: Canvas is designed for academic course delivery and does not provide tools optimized for many of the tasks departments demand from intranet or groupware products.
 Alternative: In most cases, Office 365 will provide a better and more easily supportable experience.